Baddum/SQL418/README.md

 [![License](https://poser.pugx.org/baddum/sql418/license.svg)](http://opensource.org/licenses/MIT)

-`SQL418` is a PHP library that allows you to modify a SQL requests by extending it.
+`SQL418` is a small PHP library for extensible SQL requests.

+This library allows you to modify an existing SQL statement, by overriding some parts of it.

 1. [Features](#features)
 2. [Use cases](#use-cases)